-The Montessori Outdoor Classroom Environment
+The Montessori Outdoor Education Environment

-Whether you're a teacher or parent, you can easily encourage every child to develop a close, personal relationship with nature.
+Whether a teacher or parent, you can easily encourage every child to develop a close, personal relationship with nature.
 Montessori-based schools are typically built in harmony with the surrounding natural environment.

 Trees, bushes, and landscaping features are maintained with care using eco-friendly methods, and children should have ample opportunities to spend time in nature throughout the day.

 To help your students harmonize with nature, I have put together a list of some of my favorite outdoor activities:

-Even if your classroom is located in an urban setting, you still have plenty of natural learning options.
+Even if your classroom is in an urban setting, you still have plenty of natural learning options.
 Consider scheduling regular “nature walks,” where physical activity and natural studies co-exist.

 Your nature walks can be structured in the vein of scavenger hunts.
 Give each student a checklist of natural items to look for, such as rocks, leaves, and flowers, and a basket where they can collect their finds.
 Encourage your students to ask questions about each item they collect.

 Students can develop gardening skills, patience, and healthy eating habits while spending time outdoors when you have a classroom garden in place.
 Kids of all ages love to get their hands dirty, planting seeds and watching them grow.

-Students in over-10 groups can research the types of plants that are ideal for the climate and even create meal plans to be used at harvest time.
+Students in over ten groups can research the types of plants ideal for the climate and even make meal plans to be used at harvest time.

 Natural Work Spaces

-Whether you have a row of desks outside or a long table that can accommodate several students, your students are likely to be more productive and happier when completing work in nature rather than a classroom.
+Whether you have a row of desks outside or a long table that can accommodate several students, your students are likely to be more productive and happier when completing work in nature rather than in a classroom.